 People who are hard gainers usually find it very difficult to eat the amount of food it requires for them to get into a surplus and start putting on weight.
 Many times meals go unfinished simply because as hard as they try to force-feed themselves, feeling full and even feeling sick tends to set in and no more food is able to go in.

-Putting on size and weight will always be a struggle for the hard gainer.
-It’s going to be a long process but a process well worth it.
+Putting on size and weight will always be a struggle for someone who is a hard gainer.
+It’s going to be a harder process but a process well worth it.
 You’ll learn about your body and how it responds to food and the dieting strategies you use.
+You will become a smarter athlete.

-Keep training as hard as you possibly can, allow that focus and determination to transfer over into your nutrition so that you can smash those big meals and get in all the calories you need and over time, you too will start noticing small but consistent gains which will eventually add up to where you are happy with what you see in the mirror.
+Keep training as hard as you possibly can, allow that focus and determination to transfer over to your nutrition so that you can smash those big meals and get in all the calories you need.
+Over time, you will start realizing steady and consistent gains in muscle and strength.